Dollar Loses Ground Against Major Counterparts

-WASHINGTON (dpa-AFX) - The U.S. dollar shed ground against its major counterparts on Friday with traders taking some profits, cashing in recent gains, as they looked ahead to the inflation data, due next week.
+WASHINGTON (dpa-AFX) - The U.S. dollar shed ground against its major counterparts on Wednesday, retreating after rising sharply in the previous session amid bets on aggressive rate hike by the Fed after data showed a rise in consumer price inflation.

-In economic news today, a report released by the Commerce Department showed wholesale inventories in the U.S. increased by less than expected in the month of July.

-The report showed wholesale inventories rose by 0.6% in July after surging by 1.8% in June.
-Economists had expected wholesale inventories to climb by 0.8%.

-The Aussie is stronger against the dollar with the AUD/USD pair at 0.6841, after closing at 0.6751 on the previous session.
+The dollar index dropped to 109.28 in the European session, and despite having recovered to 109.67, remains below the flat line.

+Data from the Labor Department, released earlier in the day, said the producer price index for final demand edged down by 0.1% in August after falling by a revised 0.4% in July.

-The dollar is weak against Swiss franc at CHF 0.9604, down from CHF 0.9703.
-Against the Loonie, the dollar has slipped to C$ 1.3026, down by about 0.51%, as oil prices rallied sharply for a second straight session.
+The dollar is up marginally against Swiss franc at CHF 0.9626.
+Against the Loonie, the dollar is slightly weak at C$ 1.3164.

 Copyright(c) 2022 RTTNews.com.
 All Rights Reserved